GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 authors:
   - addyosmani
 description: Priority hints indicate the relative importance of resources to the browser.
 They can enable optimal loading and improve Core Web Vitals.
-subtitle: description: Priority hints indicate the relative importance of resources to the browser.
+subhead: Priority hints indicate the relative importance of resources to the browser.
 They can enable optimal loading and improve Core Web Vitals.
 date: 2021-10-20
 hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WqBkrvs5LRwPIfrSOQyz.jpg
 alt: A photo of a brown wooden plank fence, with a signboard attached to it.
 The signboard reads "this way", with an arrow pointing to the right.